lsp-plugins/lsp-plugins/README.md

     * C:\mingw64\bin
     * C:\php

+> MacOS includes their own version of `make`, if you decide to install it from homebrew, replace all the commands with `gmake`.

 To build the project from archive with source code, the following sequence of commands should be performed: